-Towing Safety Advisory Committee
+National Towing Safety Advisory Committee

-	TSAC meets twice a year in addition to subcommittee and working group meetings with the approval of the Designated Federal Officer (DFO).
-Members may be reimbursed for travel and per diem, and all travel for TSAC business must be approved in advance by the DFO.
+NTSAC meets twice a year in addition to subcommittee and working group meetings with the approval of the Designated Federal Officer (DFO).
+Members may be reimbursed for travel and per diem, and all travel for NTSAC business must be approved in advance by the DFO.
 Committee meetings are open to the public unless a determination is made by the appropriate Department of Homeland Security official in accordance with DHS policy and directives that the meeting should be closed in accordance with Title 5, United States Code, subsection (c) of section 552b.
 Subcommittees meet on an as needed basis, depending on the task assigned by the Committee and the scope of work involved.
 Subcommittees carry out their assigned tasks by meetings, telephone, fax, or correspondence.

 NTSAC is scheduled to meet in person on Wednesday, September 21st, 0800-1700 EST. at the San Jacinto College Maritime Technology and Training Center located at 3700 Old Highway 146, La Porte TX 77571.

 Please see the below materials that will be referenced during the June 14th NTSAC Meeting: